carueda/tscfg/readme.md

 ExampleCfg cfg = new ExampleCfg(tsConfig);
 ```
 which will make all verifications about required settings and associated types.
-In particular, as is typical with Config use, an exception will be thrown is this verification fails.
+In particular, as is typical with Config use, an exception will be thrown if this verification fails.

 Then, while enjoying full type safety and the code completion and navigation capabilities of your IDE:
 ```java